Keyboard shortcuts

 ) -> impl IntoResponse {

-// If we reach here, 'payload' is guaranteed to be valid!
+// payload is guaranteed to be valid here

 process_signup(payload)